RSAHETIYA/Interactive-Lab-Hub/Final Project/ProjectPlan.md

 Sam Willenson (shw58), Rahul Sahetiya (rs2248)

 ## Big Idea
 We will be creating two pianos that will be linked together to facilitate a teaching experience.
-Keys played on one piano will translate into LEDs on the keys of the other piano turning on and vice versa.
-Eventually, it will be possible to add a Simon game type of functionality to the keyboard to add another way to interact with the devices.
+Keys played on one piano will translate into LEDs turning on above the keys of the other piano, and vice versa.
+Eventually, we intend to add a secondary mode to these pianos, where users can play a game of musical Simon using the keyboards.
+This adds another way to interact with the devices, as well as a gamification twist on standard education methods.
+Simon can be used as a way to test students’ ability to add onto a group of notes and stay within key.

 ## Timeline
 Week 1 (11/15 - 11/22):